canmom/canmom.github.io/fiction/wormqueen.md

 Hail to the false Worm-Queen, and her ever-unfaithful Consort!

-## ONE: Abywydyn fails as a diplomat
+## ONE: Abwydyn fails as a diplomat

 Let me tell you a story... a story of a time long before, whose ruins are now buried with the worms.